What does Repatriation Mean?

 - In case the NRO account has two or more holders, such limit of USD 1 million exists per user and not per account.
 Also, such limit of USD 1 million applies for an aggregated amount across all categories of income except the income under the current income category.

-Documents for Repatriation from NRO Account
+Documents Required for Repatriation Of Funds from NRO Account

 Some documents that are mandatory for repatriating money from the NRO Account include the following: